yahoojapan/authorization-proxy/README.md

 ### Mapping rules

 The mapping rules describe the elements using in the authorization proxy.
-The user can configure which Athenz domain's policies cached in the policy updator, and decide if the user is authorized to take the action to the resource.
+The user can configure which Athenz domain's policies cached in the policy updater, and decide if the user is authorized to take the action to the resource.

 The mapping rules were described below.